Khouderchah-Alex/amlang/README.md

 metagraph**, a single structure capable of collapsing and reproducing parts of itself.

-Finally, it's worth noting that an S-exp is a stone's throw from a array.
+Finally, it's worth noting that an S-exp is a stone's throw from an array.
 This flattening could be accomplished from anywhere between trivial serialization to full-on compilation, but allows for structured metagraphs to be "compiled" down to native formats independent of this project.
 When we support the text/binary